 Robert H. Cary, P.E.

-Salem District Administrator
+Richmond District Administrator

 Following graduation from college, Cary joined William H. Gordon Associates of Woodbridge as a staff engineer and surveyor.

 In 1992, he became a transportation engineer in VDOT’s Staunton District and later, location and design engineer in VDOT’s Salem District before being promoted to assistant district administrator for preliminary engineering.